 Numismatic items of any type that, together with the exhibit text, illustrate the announced theme for the convention at which the exhibit is shown.
-The 2017 ANA World's Fair of Money® theme will be "Rush to the Rockies."
+The 2018 ANA World's Fair of Money® theme will be "Fugio to Franklins - The Influence of Poor Richard."